SargoDarya/passport-allplayers/README.md

 #### Authenticate Requests

-Use `passport.authenticate()`, specifying the `'dropbox'` strategy, to authenticate requests.
+Use `passport.authenticate()`, specifying the `'allplayers'` strategy, to authenticate requests.

 For example, as route middleware in an [Express](http://expressjs.com/)
 application:

-    app.get('/auth/dropbox',
+    app.get('/auth/allplayers',
-      passport.authenticate('dropbox'),
+      passport.authenticate('allplayers'),
       function(req, res){
-        // The request will be redirected to Dropbox for authentication, so this
+        // The request will be redirected to AllPlayers for authentication, so this
         // function will not be called.
       });

-    app.get('/auth/dropbox/callback',
+    app.get('/auth/allplayers/callback',
-      passport.authenticate('dropbox', { failureRedirect: '/login' }),
+      passport.authenticate('allplayers', { failureRedirect: '/login' }),
       function(req, res) {
         // Successful authentication, redirect home.
         res.redirect('/');